Table of Contents[Hide][Show]

 3. Annual Mile Boost / Bonus MQM’s:

 The annual mile boost and bonus MQM features are only available on the Delta Platinum and Delta Reserve Cards.
-The MQM’s can come in handy when you are going to fall just short of Gold status or higher with Delta, but you have to put quite a bit of spend on the card to earn the bonus MQM’s, so you are going to really need to think this through.
+The MQM’s can come in handy when you are going to fall just short of Gold status or higher with Delta, but you have to put quite a bit of spending on the card to earn the bonus MQM’s, so you are going to really need to think this through.
 Specifically, because the MQM’s are not worth anything unless they will get you to Gold or higher.

 I have spent some years as a lowly Silver Elite and it really gives you nothing other than the free checked bag and some preferred seat selection options.
 If 10,000 MQM’s will bump you from Silver to Gold it is definitely a very good benefit, as there is a big difference between being a Delta Gold vs. Silver elite member.

 4. Companion Certificate: